Questions and Answers on the Builders Lien Act

-We felt the Institute had an institutional stake in this development and were therefore pleased to respond when the then Ministry of Employment and Investment suggested that the Institute might prepare some materials that would assist users in coming to grips with this new legislation.
-Pursuant to this arrangement, two printed publications and an Internet website were developed.
-At the heart of these materials is a document titled "Questions and Answers on the New Builders Lien Act" which was been published both in a printed format (now out-of-print) and in electronic format for internet access.
-The latter version was heavily coded for easy Internet access and allowed the user to move seamlessly between various parts of the publication and the legislation itself.
+Given an existing institutional stake in this process, BCLI was pleased to respond when the Ministry of Employment and Investment (then responsible for the BLA) suggested that the Institute might prepare some materials that would assist users in coming to grips with the new legislation.
+The response was the creation of “Questions and Answers on the New Builders Lien Act” published both in a printed format (now out-of-print) and in electronic format for hosting on an internet website.
+The latter version was heavily coded for easy access and allowed the user to move seamlessly between various parts of the publication and the legislation itself.

 Until early 2002 the internet version of “Questions and Answers” was hosted on a website maintained by what was then the Construction Secretariat of the responsible Ministry.
 The website, the Secretariat, and the Ministry were all subsequently swept up in a provincial Government reorganization.
 The Construction Secretariat and the website were identified as non-core services of that Ministry and discontinued.
 In the light of this development, the British Columbia Law Institute assumed responsibility for hosting the website materials ensuring that they remained available to the public.
 The Builders Lien Act is now the responsibility of the Ministry of Attorney General.